neocturne/fastd/doc/source/manual/config.rst

   without offloading on a powerful server, but multi-TAP on weak devices that only establish a single connection anyways is an option that combines convenience with high performance.

+  Using L2TP offloading requires fastd to set the *SO_REUSEADDR* flag flag on its sockets.
+This allows other local users to open a socket with the same address/port combination, making it possible to monitor and inject traffic on such unencrypted connections without special privileges.
+For this reason, using a privileged bind port (below 1024) is recommended when using the offload feature on hosts shared with other users.

 | ``on pre-up [ sync | async ] "<command>";``
 | ``on up [ sync | async ] "<command>";``
 | ``on down [ sync | async ] "<command>";``